 Now that we’ve looked in to what it might take to get started making homemade soaps, let’s look at what you can expect to make selling them.

 Making homemade soaps allows you the freedom to price things however you see fit.
-You can charge a buck for your soaps or you can a hundred bucks.
+You can charge a buck for your soaps or you can charge a hundred bucks.
 It’s completely up to you.

 You can look around and see that the price of homemade soaps varies just as much as the different styles of soap.
 However, in all my research I found one place that all soapers agree is the best place to sell their stuff: Etsy.